Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 08:00 for 10:00 race start.

-Meet the skipper in Hamble for a quick safety briefing before heading out on the water for practice, followed by a sail to Cowes.
-Exact time TBA.
-Before setting off, everyone will also take part in cleaning and organising the boat to ensure she is ready for the journey ahead.
+Arrival on the boat at 12 noon.
+After meeting your fellow crew mates, you’ll have a safety briefing from your skipper followed by training and preparations.
+Before setting off, everyone will also take part in cleaning and organising the boat to ensure she is ready for the regatta ahead.

 Race starts approximately at 10am